learningtocode101/intro_to_web/README.md

-#intro_to_web

-##Purpose
+# intro_to_web

+## Purpose
 Build a web app.

-##Concepts
+## Concepts
--The relationship between a client and a server
+- The relationship between a client and a server
--How HTTP is used to send information over the web -RESTful APIs
+- How HTTP is used to send information over the web
+- RESTful APIs
--The request/response cycle
+- The request/response cycle
--Web templating with HTML/CSS
+- Web templating with HTML/CSS

 ##Skills
 -Debugging programs that use multiple languages